kexiZeroing/kexiZeroing.github.io/src/posts/rendering-performance.md

 Resource hints like `preconnect` and `dns-prefetch` are executed as the browser sees fit.
 The `preload`, on the other hand, is mandatory for the browser.
 Modern browsers are already pretty good at prioritizing resources, that's why it's important to use `preload` sparingly and only preload the most critical resources.

 The `fetchpriority` attribute (available in Chrome 101 or later) is a hint and not a directive.
 Fetch Priority can also complement `preload`.
-Include the `fetchpriority` attribute when preloading several resources of the same type and you're clear about which is most important.
+Include the `fetchpriority` attribute when preloading several resources of the same type and you're clear about which is most important. **The browser assigns a high priority to any render-blocking resource by default.**

 > Summary:
 > - Warm connections to origins: `rel=preconnect`.
 Don’t preconnect Too Many Origins.